eelkord/UofT_Final_Project/README.md

 # UofT_Final_Project

-Below is the proposed ERD
+Attached is the proposed ERD